-We briefly looked at Word Online in the Office Basics lesson.
+We briefly looked at Word for the web in the Office Basics lesson.
 But now let's explore the desktop version of Word.
 I already have Word pinned to my start screen.
 Your copy may be in a different location.
 Personally, I like to use the online version of the Microsoft apps for quick and dirty edits, but if I need the full power of a word processor, then the desktop version is my go-to application.
 As with the online version, you can open up an existing file that you've been working on, you can create a brand new blank document, or you can go ahead and use one of the hundreds of templates that is available to you.

 I'm going to go ahead and start off with a blank document.
 We are going to create a very quick document outlining business meetings at The Landon Hotel.
 Let's first start off by adding in our logo.
 Simply click Insert.
 This is one of our pictures.
 It happens to be in OneDrive.
 And there we go, we simply added in the logo.
 Now let's add in a blurb about business meetings at The Landon Hotel.
 I already have our information in the clipboard, therefore I'll just go ahead and paste it right into our document.

 Perfect.
 That looks about right.
 The last thing I'd like to change out is our Business Meetings.
 I'd like to change this heading.
 Let's make it a little bit bigger.
 All I've done is I right-clicked on the selected text, and a submenu pops up for me.
 I could also make these changes from the Home tab in our ribbon as well.
 Let's go ahead and make that a 14.
 And let's change the color.
 We'll change that to purple to match our logo.
 Perfect.
 I think I'll move it down just a little bit.
 Awesome.

 And finally, let's go ahead and turn on Track Changes.
 This will let us know if somebody's made edits to our document.
 You'll find Track Changes in Review, and then just simply click on Track Changes.
 Now once somebody makes an edit, you will see it in this document.